-5.6 NATURALLY OCCURRING AFFORDABLE HOUSING (NOAH)
+5.5 NATURALLY OCCURRING AFFORDABLE HOUSING (NOAH)

-In Ridgefield, as in many towns and cities, there can be found rental housing priced at a level close to what might qualify as affordable housing.
-However, because they are not deedrestricted, this "naturally occurring affordable housing" sometimes referred to as NOAH-can not be counted toward our housing goals.
+In Ridgefield there can be found rental housing priced at a level close to what might qualify as affordable housing.
+Because they are not deed-restricted, this "naturally occurring affordable housing"-sometimes referred to as NOAH-can not be counted toward our housing goals.
 There are two reasons it cannot be counted: